UPHILL JOURNEYS: Lee Canyon Ski & Snowboard Resort

 Chairlifts transport people to higher elevation; they offer a departure from everyday life, a starting point for adventure, and a fresh perspective.
 On mornings when an overnight storm leaves Lee Canyon cloaked in a layer of powder more than a foot deep, skiers and snowboarders in Las Vegas do what skiers and snowboarders do everywhere—they line up in front of the chairlift.
 Crowds build and anticipation mounts, as they wait for the lift operator, or “lift op,” to usher the first passenger aboard.
 Yet on this particular Sunday morning, something at Lee Canyon was different.
 The cluster of people around the lift were few.
 And strangely, nearly inaudible.

 Lee Canyon regulars are a spirited crew.
-They share a special kind of comradery that comes with being a local at a small mountain plopped outside of a big city like Las Vegas.
+They share a special kind of camaraderie that comes with being a local at a small mountain plopped outside of a big city like Las Vegas.
 Their allegiance to the hill puts them in a select group.
 There are subtle nods and smiles exchanged between snow pant, beanie-wearing strangers in a grocery store, or gas station in the city.
 Shouts that thunder from the chairlift when someone nails the landing on a trick include the person’s name rather than the catchall “dude.”
 In a city with so much to do, Lee Canyon locals always choose to slide down the mountain on one or two boards.
 Especially when it snows.
 So, their near silence on this bluebird powder day was peculiar.

 Were we all just swept up in the stillness and wonder of the morning?